Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 There's a lot to `Pin` so and if you're curious about it, the [std documentation](https://doc.rust-lang.org/std/pin/) has a lot more information.
-For this chapter its enough to know that, in specific circumstances, like in modular asynchronous architecture where we don't control everything, we need to be certain data won't move unexpectedly, and this is achieved through the `Pin` type.
+For this chapter its enough to know that, in specific circumstances, like in modular asynchronous architecture where we don't necessarily control everything, we need to be certain data won't move unexpectedly, and this is achieved through the `Pin` type.

 > Note: There are other ways to pin data including `Box::pin(T)` and the `pin!` macro which have their utility but,
 > crucially, do move the data you're trying to prevent moving, so watch out for that! 😅